flux-framework/flux-core/doc/man1/flux-jobs.rst

    datetime of epoch if timestamp field does not exist.

 **!F**
-   convert a duration in floating point seconds to Flux Standard Duration (FSD). string.
+   convert a duration in floating point seconds to Flux Standard Duration (FSD) string.
 Defaults to empty string if duration field does not exist.

 **!H**